 The Dean's Certificate is designed for individuals interested in hands-on animal experience but not in Veterinary Technology intensive training.
-All Veterinary Assistant Program students are required to achieve a "C" or better in all Veterinary Assistant course work to advance and complete the program.
-This certificate is issued by the Dean's office.
+All Veterinary Assistant program students are required to achieve a "C" or better in all Veterinary Assistant course work to advance and complete the program.
+This certificate is issued by the Dean of Career and Technical Education's Office.

 First Semester Hours

 COL101 Intro to College: Strategies for Success▲ 1

 VAT102 The Veterinary Profession 5

 VAT103 Animal Care 5

 11

 Second Semester

 VAT107 Hospital Care 5

 VAT108 Clinical Applications 5

-- 10
+10

 Total Hours Required for Dean's Certificate 21